dolegi/lockdown.sh/README.md

 # lockdown.sh

-Lockdown.sh is a single zero config shell script to be run to lockdown a newly installed linux os.
+Lockdown.sh is a single file zero config shell script to be run to lockdown a newly installed linux os.
 Lockdown.sh aims to set a sensible baseline which can be built upon for specific needs.

 - Zero Config
 - Zero Install